openstack/openstack-ansible/doc/source/install-guide/ops-galera.rst

 the cluster without impacting operation and also starting a cluster after gracefully shutting down all nodes.

-MySQL instances are restarted when creating a cluster, adding a node, the service isn't running, or when changes are made to the ``/etc/mysql/my.cnf`` configuration file.
+MySQL instances are restarted when creating a cluster, when adding a node, when the service is not running, or when changes are made to the ``/etc/mysql/my.cnf`` configuration file.

 --------------